Wandalen/wTools/module/core/variadic_from/tests/compile_fail/readme.md

 | `test_from_macro_too_many_args.rs` | Verify from! macro rejects >3 arguments |
 | `test_from_macro_too_many_args.stderr` | Expected compile error for >3 arguments |

-## Test Methodology
+### Test Methodology

 These tests use `trybuild` to verify that invalid code produces expected compile errors, ensuring:
 - Struct field count boundaries (0 and >3) are enforced
 - `from!` macro argument limits are validated at compile time
 - Error messages are clear and actionable

-Validates specification requirements in `../../spec.md` § 3.1 and § 3.2.
+Validates correctness properties documented in `../../docs/invariant/`.